touraye/under-doz/102-looking-into-java/java-at-first-look.md

 * Run the `ls` command to see the file

-* You can double click on the file to open it with notepad or use the terminal by typing the name of your text editor and the file name with the file extension. `notepad Main.java` and enter.
+* You can double click on the file to open it with notepad in your file explorer or use the terminal by typing the name of your text editor and the file name with the file extension. `notepad Main.java` and enter.

 * Copy the following code snippets  and paste them into your file opened in notepad then `Ctrl+s` to save